 Trekking through mountain passes, nights in tents, stars overhead, and a total reset.
 Everything is covered: from logistics to that feeling of freedom.

-Arguably the most beautiful and remote lakes in Georgia.
-To reach "Big Toba," you'll need to tackle some serious mountain passes.
-The magic of this place lies in the frequent mists that create a totally otherworldly vibe.
+Probably the most stunning and remote lakes in Georgia.
+To reach "Big Toba," you'll have to tackle some serious mountain passes.
+The magic of this place is in the mist that often rolls in, creating a totally otherworldly vibe.

 A three-day trek across volcanic ridges with nights by high-altitude lakes and views of the wild Javakheti plains.
-Paravani is Georgia's largest lake, though quite shallow.
-Tabatskuri is incredibly blue, framed by volcanic cones.
+Paravani is Georgia's largest but quite shallow.
+Tabatskuri is incredibly blue, surrounded by volcanic cones.

 Nedvzi: Small Loop